AlgoSierra/Cohort-9-alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that print the path name of the current working directory
+Display the content of your current directory in along format